Expressing Colostrum Antenatally

 Is antenatal expression safe?

-Several NHS (National Health Service) foundation trusts in the UK advocate antenatal expression (referenced below), and breastfeeding charities offer information on the subject.12 However, in the literature, there are mixed opinions about the safety of harvesting colostrum in pregnancy.
+Several National Health Service (NHS) foundation trusts in the UK advocate antenatal expression (see below), and several breastfeeding charities offer information on the subject.56 However, in breastfeeding literature, there are mixed opinions about the safety of harvesting colostrum in pregnancy.
 The main safety issue is that nipple stimulation releases oxytocin, a hormone that causes the uterus to contract in labour.
 There is a concern therefore that antenatal expression could potentially trigger premature labour resulting in complications from an early birth.
-Those who advocate antenatal expression usually recommend doing so after 36‑37 weeks gestation—as long as there are no risk factors present for premature birth (see below), and as long as the mother’s health care professional has no concerns.
+Those who advocate antenatal expression usually recommend doing so in short sessions after about 36–37 weeks gestation—as long as there are no risk factors present for premature birth, and as long as the mother’s health care professional has no concerns.

-A recent study, known as the DAME study (Diabetes and Antenatal Milk Expressing), looked at the safety of antenatal expression amongst over 600 women with diabetes in pregnancy and found:
+Singh et al, 2009 found antenatal expression once a day after 37 weeks gestation had positive benefits for breastfeeding 7 and a 2019 study in diabetic women found that learning to express in the last month of pregnancy can result in less formula use after birth.8 A study in 2017, known as the DAME study (Diabetes and Antenatal Milk Expressing), looked at the safety of antenatal expression amongst over 600 women with diabetes in pregnancy and found:

 There is no harm in advising women with diabetes in pregnancy at low risk of complications to express breastmilk from 36 weeks gestation.

-Previous to the studies above however, several authors and researchers expressed concerns about the safety of expressing colostrum in pregnancy.
-Lawrence and Lawrence4 say antenatal expression is a controversial procedure which could cause premature labour and occasionally antenatal mastitis, and risks outweigh benefits.
-Soltani and Scott5 found a higher rate of admission of babies to the special care baby unit (SCBU) when mothers expressed antenatally.
+Previous to the studies above some authors and researchers expressed concerns about the safety of expressing colostrum in pregnancy.
+Lawrence and Lawrence9 say antenatal expression is a controversial procedure which could cause premature labour and occasionally antenatal mastitis, and the risks outweigh the benefits.
+Soltani and Scott10 found a higher rate of admission of babies to the special care baby unit (SCBU) when mothers expressed antenatally.
 And several other studies concluded that more research was needed before deciding whether antenatal expression was safe.
-678
+111213

-Feldman and Singh explain why oxytocin release from antenatal expression would be unlikely to cause labour contractions in the early antenatal period—because there are considerably fewer sites for oxytocin to be absorbed by the uterus (oxytocin receptors) before a mother’s due date.
+Nipple stimulation and labour.
+Nipple stimulation, around the time a baby is due, can help induce labour and may also help ripen the cervix, reduce cesareans and reduce postpartum haemorrhage.
+There have been case studies where nipple stimulation has caused uterine hyperstimulation which could be harmful to the foetus, so the technique is not recommended for high-risk women.1415 Singh et al explain why oxytocin release from antenatal expression would be unlikely to cause labour contractions in the early antenatal period—because there are considerably fewer sites for oxytocin to be absorbed by the uterus (oxytocin receptors) before a mother’s due date.
 This may also be why intravenous oxytocin used to induce labour will not always work if the uterus isn’t ready.
-Another hormone, progesterone, also has a tight control on when birth will start, and the amount of nipple stimulation needed to trigger labour is thought to be much higher than that involved in antenatal expression.910
+Another hormone, progesterone, also has a tight control on when birth will start, and the amount of nipple stimulation needed to trigger labour is thought to be much higher than that involved in antenatal expression (Singh, 2009).

-Nipple stimulation due to a mother continuing to breastfeed a sibling during late pregnancy is not thought to trigger premature labour in a normal, low risk pregnancy 1112 and is likely to be at a higher frequency than antenatal expression.
-For more reading see Can You Get Pregnant While Breastfeeding?
+Nipple stimulation (and release of oxytocin) due to a mother continuing to breastfeed an older sibling during late pregnancy is not thought to trigger premature labour in a normal, low risk pregnancy 171819 The nipple stimulation from a breastfeeding toddler is likely to be at a higher frequency than occasional antenatal expression.
+For more reading see Can You Get Pregnant While Breastfeeding? on this website.

 What are the benefits of antenatal expression?